oils-for-unix/oils/doc/options.md

 In contrast, if you set `shopt -s simple_word_eval` (an option that doesn't start with `strict_`), the semantics of your program have changed, and you can **no longer** run it under other shells.
-It's considered an "Oil option": by setting it, you're using parts of the Oil language.
+It's considered an "YSH option": by setting it, you're using parts of YSH.

 ### Parse Options Change Syntax